canismarko/dungeon-sheets/docs/character_files.rst

 Dungeonsheets expects one file per character, with a ``.py`` extension.
 This file is a python module, most likely with a series of variables set describing the character.
+Any attribute beginning with an underscore ('_') will be ignored.
 They are roughly grouped into sections, which are documented below.
 Additionally, some :ref:`examples<examples>` may be useful.